exasol/virtual-schemas/jdbc-adapter/README.md

 ## Using the Adapter
-The following statements demonstrate how you can use the JDBC adapter and virtual schemas.
+The following statements demonstrate how you can use the JDBC adapter and virtual schemas to connect to a Hive system.
 Please scroll down to see a list of all properties supported by the JDBC adapter.
 Please also consult the user manual for an in-depth introduction to virtual schemas.

-Create a virtual schema using the JDBC adapter.
-This will retrieve and cache the metadata via JDBC.
+First we create a virtual schema using the JDBC adapter.
+The adapter will retrieve the metadata via JDBC and map them to virtual tables.
+The virtual table metadata are then cached in EXASOL.
 ```sql
 CREATE CONNECTION hive_conn TO 'jdbc:hive2://localhost:10000/default' USER 'hive-usr' IDENTIFIED BY 'hive-pwd';